vikejs/vike-react/packages/vike-react-apollo/README.md

 #### `LoadingComponent` setting

-If you can skip the `Loading` parameter, then a default loading component is used.
+If you skip the `Loading` parameter, then a default loading component is used.

 You can change this default by setting `LoadingComponent`: